 Between two pieces of the same species and strength (for example, two cats strength 2), the attacker wins the duel.

-The winner picks up the two pieces, and puts them in a pile in front of him/her, outside the board.
+The winner of a duel picks up the two pieces, and stack them beside the board on his side.

 COUNTING THE POINTS